MohammadaminAlbooyeh/diet_diary/README.md

 3. Access the API documentation at `http://127.0.0.1:8000/docs`.

 ## Frontend
-The frontend is built using React Native and integrates with the backend API to display and add calorie records.
+The frontend is built using React and integrates with the backend API to display and add calorie entries.

 ### Running the Frontend
 1. Navigate to the frontend directory.